What is The National Building Fund?

 The basic concept of the social housing sector is one of inclusion and is therefore open to all types of people.
 Social housing dwellings are allocated by waiting lists.
 The inclusive approach allows housing organizations and municipalities to act flexible to create a more balanced mix of residents in the housing areas.

-The National Building Foundation
+The National Building Fund

 Social development plans at work